brandaorafael/NodeBaseProject/README.md

-# Base code to implementation of a simple API using NodeJS
+# Base code to implement a simple API using NodeJS

 ## Requirements